Instawork/hyperview/website/blog/2025-08-01-Out-with-the-old.md

 It has been over a year since we [released an integrated navigation solution](https://hyperview.org/blog/2024/05/14/Hyperview-Navigation) into Hyperview, marking a major milestone in the framework's evolution.
 The integrated navigation has been very successful in providing the flexibility and features that both our internal team and the broader Hyperview community have come to rely on.

-With this solid foundation in place, we've been able to remove significant amounts of redundant code and consolidate functionality across the codebase.
+With this solid foundation in place, we've been able to remove redundant code and consolidate functionality across the codebase.
+Support for external navigation was removed several months ago, allowing us to focus on a single solution.
 This cleanup eliminates legacy code and simplifies our internal architecture significantly.

-**What we've accomplished:**
-- Removed the remaining legacy external navigation support that was superseded by the integrated solution
-- Consolidated duplicate functionality into simplified implementations
-- Streamlined internal APIs and eliminated unnecessary complexity
-- Improved code organization and reduced technical debt

-## Streamlined Developer Experience
+## Enhanced Developer Experience

 Beyond performance gains, we've completely overhauled Hyperview's public API.
 We've eliminated the need to reach into internal modules and provided a clean, well-organized interface that makes common tasks simpler and more intuitive.